Making it easier to grow your law firm

 You can extend this idea to include benchmarking against other professional services firms – or even completely different sectors – to prompt more radical ideas.
 It may well be easier to share details of your business practices with your accountants than with a competing law firm.

-Emma Shipp"Yes, utilisation rates identify the opportunities to improve, but be aware that low chargeable hours for a fee-earner can disguise a host of factors ranging from a lack of training on the systems to a busy BD programme being undertaken by that person."
+Headshot of Emma Shipp"Yes, utilisation rates identify the opportunities to improve, but be aware that low chargeable hours for a fee-earner can disguise a host of factors ranging from a lack of training on the systems to a busy BD programme being undertaken by that person."

 Emma Shipp, corporate solicitor, Russell-Cooke